riacob/Nano328P-detoNANO/README.md

 # Project Description
-This project aims towards creating a 2.4GHz radio-controlled remote detonator, originally intended to ignite hydrogen filled baloons and such.
+This project aims towards creating a 2.4GHz radio-controlled remote detonator.
 <br>
 It is composed of two distinct parts, the transmitter and the receiver.
 <br>